KevorkSulahian/agentic-llm-for-better-results/README.md

 - `GROQ_API_KEY` for access to running Groq models.
 - `OPENAI_API_KEY` for accessing OpenAI models `gpt-4o` and `gpt-4o-mini`.
 - `HF_TOKEN` for access to HuggingFace models.

-## Development

-The project setup is inspired by both [Python for Data Science](https://www.python4data.science/en/latest/productive/index.html) and the [Learn Scientific Python](https://learn.scientific-python.org/development/guides/style/) project.
-These projects give guidelines to how to set up a research project that is reproducible and with good quality.

-Commit messages are encouraged to follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 ### Virtual environment